 The Department of Materials Science and Engineering addresses the educational and technological challenges of creating, applying and characterizing new materials for manufacturing products for the 21st century.
 The department is committed to training students at the graduate level in all aspects of modern materials including metals, ceramics, polymers, electronic and optical materials, and materials characterization.
 Students have opportunities for hands-on research with modern equipment and facilities.
-The department has strong collaborative programs with other universities in the Dallas – Fort Worth region and with corporations throughout the world.
+The department has strong collaborative programs with other Metroplex universities and with corporations throughout the world.
 Students have many opportunities to develop highly marketable skills for high-technology companies in electronics, chemical, electric power, automotive, aviation, biomedical and environmental industries, as well as academia.

 Teaching assistantships funded by the department and research assistantships funded by individual faculty research grants support the majority of students.
 Out-of-state and international students who are funded at least half-time are eligible for in-state tuition rates.
 Contact the chair of the Department of Materials Science and Engineering regarding assistantships.
 Contact Student Financial Aid and Scholarships for student loan information.

-The Laboratory of Advanced Polymers & Optimized Materials (LAPOM) Development of materials with improved mechanical, tribological and thermo-physical properties, including thermoplastics, thermosets, composites, nanohybrids and coatings.
-High strength, wide service temperature range, low thermal expansivity, low static and dynamic surface friction, high adhesion of coatings to ceramic and metal substrates, high scratch, wear and mar resistance.
+The Laboratory of Advanced Polymers and Optimized Materials (LAPOM) development of materials with improved mechanical, tribological and thermophysical properties, including thermoplastics, thermosets, polymer-based composites and coatings.
+High strength, wide service temperature range, low thermal expansivity, low static and dynamic surface friction, high adhesion of coatings to ceramic and metal substrtes, high scratch, wear and mar resistance.

 The Materials Synthesis and Processing Laboratory has research interests focused on the development of aerogels and other novel ceramics for dielectric, sensor and high temperature applications.
 A complete synthesis laboratory is available with several spin coaters for thin film development and with a BET surface area/pore size analyzer for structural characterization as well as high temperature furnaces and a critical point dryer.